LightAndLight/snake-wrangling-talk/slides/cbc.md

 <div class="notes">
-This would be more accurate - it says that you can destructure an Expr into whitespace and and expr, and you can construct an ExprUnchecked from whitespace and an ExprUnchecked
+This would be more accurate - it says that you can destructure an Expr into whitespace and and expr, and you can construct an ExprU from whitespace and an ExprU, so you'd be forced to re-validate the result of constructing something with the prism
 </div>

 ##